tgragnato/snowflake/proxy/README.md

 Usage of ./proxy:
   -allow-non-tls-relay
-        allow relay without tls encryption -allowed-relay-hostname-pattern string
+        allow relay without tls encryption -allow-proxying-to-private-addresses
+        allow forwarding client connections to private IP addresses.
+        Useful when a Snowflake server (relay) is hosted on the same private network as this proxy.
+  -allowed-relay-hostname-pattern string
         a pattern to specify allowed hostname pattern for relay URL. (default "snowflake.torproject.net$") -broker string